 Personally, I don’t use scarecrows or waterways as I feel they take up too much space and are only efficient on Strong Fences.
 The damage from bird attacks is very minor and waterways are only really required in dry areas such as the desert.

-- If you are looking to collect materials for profit or production.
+If you are looking to collect materials for profit or production.
 I highly recommend using fertilizer, water and workers to tend to your farm.
 This will ensure that the growth time is as low as possible but you will not get any shards or farming XP.

-- Leveling Life Skill, Hard/Sharp shards, other loot
+Leveling Life Skill, Hard/Sharp shards, other loot

-- If you’re looking for the loot from pruning/removing insects, such as weeds, spirit’s leaf, shards, monk’s branch, etc. Then you will want to use no workers and tend to the farm as often as possible.
+If you’re looking for the loot from pruning/removing insects, such as weeds, spirit’s leaf, shards, monk’s branch, etc. Then you will want to use no workers and tend to the farm as often as possible.
 You won’t want to use fertilizer or water (which will decrease your yields) but you will be able to tend to them more and level your farming quicker.

-Insects and pruning will double the amount of time it takes for your crop to grow if it is left untreated but it does not effect the yield and you can actually leave it if you don’t mind the extra time it takes.
+Insects and pruning will double the amount of time it takes for your crop to grow if it is left untreated but it does not affect the yield and you can actually leave it if you don’t mind the extra time it takes.

 You can use workers to remove insects or prune for you but you will not get any loot.

 - 1 – 10 weeds

 - Spirit’s Leaf